Waimakariri River flood protection at McIntoshs bend

 Completed in October 2021, the rock works strengthen existing rock protection around McIntoshs bend and add additional rock protection along the lower Kaiapoi River and adjacent stopbank.

-The car park has been upgraded and a new toilet block has been installed.
-5000 native plants have been planted in the area.
+The car park has been upgraded and a new toilet block has been installed, with 5000 native plants also planted in the area.